Russia’s GDP contraction slows to 4.3% in July

 In the meantime in July, main support to GDP came from extraction that increased by 0.9% y/y growth in July (versus 1.4% y/y in June), with construction growth accelerating to 6.6% y/y and agriculture posting 0.8% y/y growth.

 “The more surprising news from yesterday’s macro statistics was that of fixed capital investments, which delivered 7.8% y/y growth in 1H22, implying 4.1% y/y growth in 2Q22,” BCS Global Markets commented on September 1.
-Notably, the labour market remained tight with the unemployment rate remaining within 4%.
+Notably, the labour market remained tight with the unemployment rate staying within 4%.

 “The recession evolves slower, but risks are high.
-In July, a number of macro indicators showed improvement in Russia’s economic landscape, however, its concentration in few sectors (one of which is mining) implies high instability and downside risks, especially related to deterioration in the energy sector,” BCS GM commented.
+In July, a number of macro indicators showed improvement in Russia’s economic landscape; however, its concentration in few sectors (one of which is mining) implies high instability and downside risks, especially related to deterioration in the energy sector,” BCS GM commented.